papinet/papiNet-API/2.0.0/purchase-order.md

 3. The _customer_ requests a delivery date-time change and a ship-to change;
 4. The _seller_ rejects the delivery date-time change and/or a ship-to change change, the _customer_ gets the details of previously confirmed _purchase order_ without any changes.

-**Scenario G:** Purchase Order with 3 Lines, 1 Quantity Change on the 2nd Line Rejected, and 2 Changes (Delievery Data-Time and Ship-To) on the 3rd Line Confirmed
+**Scenario G:** Purchase Order with 3 Lines, 1 Quantity Change on the 2nd Line Rejected, and 2 Changes (Delivery Date-Time and Ship-To) on the 3rd Line Confirmed

 1. An authenticated _customer_ creates a _purchase order_ with 3 _lines_;
 2. The _seller_ confirms the 3 _lines_, the _customer_ is notified and gets the details of the confirmed _purchase order_.
-3. The _customer_ requests a quantity change in the 2nd _line_, and a delivery date-time change and a ship-to change change in the 3rd line;
+3. The _customer_ requests a quantity change in the 2nd _line_, and a delivery date-time change and a ship-to change in the 3rd line;
-4. The _seller_ rejects the quantity change in the 2nd _line_, but confirms the delivery date-time change and the ship-to change change in the 3rd line, the _customer_ is notified and gets the details of the confirmed _purchase order_ with the quantity change in the 2nd _line_, but without the delivery date-time change and the ship-to change change in the 3rd line.
+4. The _seller_ rejects the quantity change in the 2nd _line_, but confirms the delivery date-time change and the ship-to change in the 3rd line, the _customer_ is notified and gets the details of the confirmed _purchase order_ with the quantity change in the 2nd _line_, but without the delivery date-time change and the ship-to change in the 3rd line.

 ### Scenario A: Purchase Order with 1 Line, Confirmed